gilbertlei/gilbertlei.github.io/_posts/2018-09-29-Investment-Plan-with-Data-Science.md

 The model I will use in this analysis is the calculation of expected value based on probability theory.
 The equation goes like this:

-Expected return = P_up \* Gain_up + P_down \* Loss_down
+- Expected return = $P_{up} * Gain_{up} + P_{down} * Loss_{down}$

 It sounds quite technical but is actually quite simple.
--	P_up stands for the probability S&P 500 will keep going up,
+-	$P_{up}$ stands for the probability S&P 500 will keep going up.
--	P_down stands for the probability S&P 500 will go down.
+-	$P_{down}$ stands for the probability S&P 500 will go down.
 In reality, S&P 500 can go up, go down, or go side way.
 In my analysis, to make it simple, I suppose that S&P 500 will either go up or go down, never go side way.
--	Gain_up stands for the possible gain if S&P 500 really goes up.
+-	$Gain_{up}$ stands for the possible gain if S&P 500 really goes up.
--	Loss_down stands for the possible loss if S&P 500 goes down.
+-	$Loss_{down} stands for the possible loss if S&P 500 goes down.
-If the above equation gives a positive “expected return” value, it means it is a good idea to buy US stocks now.
-If the “expected return” value is negative, it means if I buy US stocks now, I may end up losing money.
+If the above equation gives a positive expected return, it means it is a good idea to buy US stocks now.
+If the expected return value is negative, it means if I buy US stocks now, I may end up losing money.

 So to get the answer, I will find out the value of P_up, P_down, Gain_up and Loss_down.